 Each year, TDS conducts a survey to evaluate TDS programming in participating schools.
-This year’s survey participation did drop due to COVID-19, but also provided some great insight on safety topics that our students progressed in as well as concepts our youth could use additional education around.
+The survey provides great insight on safety topics that our students progress in as well as concepts our youth could use additional education around.

-Survey results showed that 63% of students recognized the severe danger in three or more of the following:
+Survey results showed that 80% of students recognized the severe danger in three or more of the following:

 While great progress has been made, more work is needed to focus on the risk factors that that teens need additional knowledge around:

 - Distracted driving – riding with passengers increases crash risk, but teens aren’t recognizing them as a danger to their driving (only 19% identified this risk).

 - Nighttime driving – while teens drive less at night, more fatal crashes occur during this time, making it an important risk factor for them to be aware of.